-Traditionally, when building a home, the interior designer is brought in, later in the process and those amazing light fixtures you once had your eye no longer fit in the remaining budget!
+Traditionally, when building or renovating your home, the interior designer is brought in later in the process, and low and behold, those amazing light fixtures you once had your eye no longer fit in the remaining budget!
 Without specifications clearly defined upfront, construction “allowances” often fall short of homeowner expectations.

 Today, interior designers and builders in Vancouver commonly use a holistic approach, known as the Integrated Design Process (IDP).